 In the United States, only an estimated 81% of people with high blood pressure have been diagnosed.
 Of people with a diagnosis of high blood pressure, about 73% receive treatment, and of the people receiving treatment, about 51% have adequately controlled blood pressure.

 When blood pressure is checked, two values are recorded.
 The higher value reflects the highest pressure in the arteries, which is reached when the heart contracts (during systole).
 The lower value reflects the lowest pressure in the arteries, which is reached just before the heart begins to contract again (during diastole).
 Blood pressure is written as systolic pressure/diastolic pressure—for example, 120/80 mm Hg (millimeters of mercury).
 This reading is referred to as "120 over 80."

 A hypertensive emergency is a particularly severe form of high blood pressure.
-Blood pressure is at least 180/120 mm Hg, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, and kidneys), often accompanied by a variety of symptoms.
+Diastolic blood pressure is at least 120 mm Hg, and there is evidence of progressive damage in one or more vital organs (typically the brain, heart, and kidneys), often accompanied by a variety of symptoms.
 Hypertensive emergencies are uncommon, but they are several times more common among blacks than among whites, among men than among women, and among people in lower socioeconomic groups than among those in higher socioeconomic groups.
 If untreated, a hypertensive emergency can be fatal.

 The body has many mechanisms to control blood pressure.
 The body can change the